Worried about boredom over Winter Break in Champaign-Urbana? We’re here to HELP!

 When: Any day, except Christmas Day

-The indoor buildings may not be open but a walk through the zoo will prove to be a fun outing for your family even in the middle of winter.
+A walk through the zoo will prove to be a fun outing for your family even in the middle of winter.

 What: Casey Big Things